 The above procedures may take 3 to 6 months, subject to the complexity of the cases involved (from the day the applicant submits all the required documents and information).

-Regarding item (6) mentioned above, the applicant may lodge an appeal in writing with the Secretary for Home Affairs within 21 days after receiving the notification of the decision not to issue a licence to the applicant.
+Regarding item (6) mentioned above, the applicant may lodge an appeal in writing with the Secretary for Home and Youth Affairs within 21 days after receiving the notification of the decision not to issue a licence to the applicant.

 Note: The provision of required documents and information is voluntary.
 However, if the applicant does not provide the required documents and/or information, the PMSA may not be satisfied that the applicant is a suitable person to hold a licence and will not issue a licence to the applicant on this basis.